 A common way to mitigate revocation challenges is to limit the security token lifetime.
-By reducing the time-to-live to seconds or minutes the vulnerability window in cases of compromisation of the token will minimise.
+By reducing the time-to-live to seconds or minutes the vulnerability window in cases of compromisation of the token will minimize.
 However, this may reduce the systems' usability as the user must reauthenticate to obtain a new valid security token.
-On the opposite side, when token expiration is set for a longer period user will benefit from the seamlessness, but the risk of identity theft and compromising information will increase.
-[34]
+On the opposite side, when token expiration is set for a longer period, user will benefit from the seamlessness, but the risk of identity theft and compromising information will increase.
+[32]

-6. CONCLUSIONS
+7. CONCLUSIONS

-In our paper, we discussed the concept of identity federations well some federated identity management architectures such as liberty alliance, security assertion markup language SAML v2.0, WS-Federation, and Shibboleth with a comparison between these architectures.
-Furthermore, we presented the limitations of federated identity management based on how it effects the user.
+FIdM is a concept that helps to link user's digital identities and attributes stored in several sits also allows cooperation on identity processes, policies, and technologies among various domains to simplifies the user experience.
+FIdM is considered a promising approach to facilitate secure resource sharing among collaborating participants in heterogeneous IT environments.
+In our paper, we discussed the concept of identity federations as well some FIdM architectures such as liberty alliance, security assertion markup language SAML v2.0, WS-Federation, and Shibboleth with a comparison between these architectures.
+Furthermore, we presented the limitations of federated identity management based on how it affects the user.
 We determine the following limitations trust, privacy, IdP discovery, lack of attribute-aggregation support, complexity for the user, security, and revocation.
-Finally, we discussed the solutions that proposed to mitigate the risk of these limitations.
+Finally, we discussed the solutions proposed to mitigate the risk of these limitations.